 The goals of our organization include advancing awareness about information technology around our campus and amongst our students, helping introduce professional opportunities and contacts to our members, giving back to our community through volunteer programs, and also providing a way to get involved with something during our time at college.

-Minorities in Computer Science (MiCS) is a student's voice in the department of Computer Science.
+Minorities in Computer Science (MiCS) is a student's voice in the Computer Science Program.
 The main objective of MiCS is to increase the enrollment and graduation rate of minorities in Computer Science.
-Currently, it consists of six executive board members, a faculty advisor, and a wide range of students from the computer science department and other majors.
+Currently, it consists of six executive board members, a faculty advisor, and a wide range of students from the computer science program and other majors.
 MiCS , pronounced "MIX", was formed to provide an exchange of knowledge, backgrounds, and experience for students interested in Computer Science.

 The Security Dawgs Club is a group of students preparing for the Annual Collegiate Cyber Defense Competition.
 The CCDC competition is an excellent opportunity to bring positive exposure to SIUC, our School, and its programs.
 It is an event that will allow employers, alumni, and friends an opportunity to support an exciting event and also the opportunity to help net resources that can have a long-term impact on enhancing our information security training.
 We are looking for people and organizations to be involved as sponsors, judges, exercise designers, and general support staff.
 If you would like to be involved and/or know of contacts within your organization that could help, please contact email@example.com